All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic's common side effects include nausea, vomiting, diarrhea, constipation, and abdominal pain.
 These typically occur during dose escalation and lessen over time.

 Serious risks include pancreatitis, gallbladder disease, diabetic retinopathy complications (in diabetes patients), and a boxed warning for thyroid C-cell tumors based on animal studies.
-Ozempic should not be used by anyone with a personal or family history of medullary thyroid carcinoma or MEN2 syndrome.
+Ozempic shouldn't be used by anyone with a personal or family history of medullary thyroid carcinoma or MEN2 syndrome.

 For BED patients, providers should monitor for any shift from binge eating to restrictive eating.
 Significant nausea and appetite loss could also be distressing for patients with complicated relationships with food.
 Having an eating disorder specialist involved in the treatment team is strongly recommended.

-It is also important to note that Ozempic is not FDA-approved for weight loss or BED.
+Ozempic isn't FDA-approved for weight loss or BED.
 Using it for either purpose is off-label.
 Wegovy, the same molecule at a higher dose, carries the weight management approval.
 Ozempic vs Wegovy

 Who Might Benefit